scrm/scrm-r/README.md

 R Package scrm
 =======================

-_scrm_ is a fast and accurate coalescence simulator for the evolution of biological sequences.
+_scrm_ is a coalescence simulator for the evolution of biological sequences.
 It is available as a command line program at [scrm.github.io](https://scrm.github.io).